Tech Trek Field Trips 2022 and 2023

-On Wednesday, July 13th or July 20, campers will gather after breakfast for Field Trip Day.
-Buses will take two separate groups, along with chaperones, to/from one of the activities described below.
+Campers gather after breakfast for Field Trip Day.
+Buses take groups, along with chaperones, to/from one of the activities described below.

 A short bus ride from the Pacific Lutheran University campus is the harbor town of Gig Harbor and home to Harbor WildWatch.
 The HWW team offers us several opportunities across our few hours visit to do cool things such as: seine for fish in knee deep water, test water samples for quality, use microscopes, identify many sorts of snails, starfish, eggs, invasive and non-native plants, sea cucumbers and the list is endless of what the harbor and beach walk will offer each day.
 We frequently get a game of Sharks and Minnows, tide pool exploration, beach discoveries and always a generous helping of how to be good stewards of our Puget Sound and the Salish Sea.
 Everybody needs a head clearing walk on the beach.